tauri-apps/tauri-docs/docs/api/config.md

 <Properties rows={[
   {
     property: "embeddedServer", type: "object",
-    child: <Properties rows={[{ property: "active", type: "boolean", description: `Set it to <code>false</code> if you plan to serve your application statically.` }]} />
+    child: <Properties rows={[{ property: "active", optional: true, type: "boolean", description: `Set it to <code>false</code> if you plan to serve your application statically.` }]} />
   },
   {
     property: "bundle", type: "object",
     child: <Properties rows={[
-      { property: "active", type: "boolean", description: `` },
-      { property: "targets", type: "string", description: `An array of the bundles you want to generate; e.g. ["deb", "osx", "msi", "appimage", "dmg"].
+      { property: "active", optional: true, type: "boolean", description: `` }, { property: "targets", optional: true, type: "string", description: `An array of the bundles you want to generate; e.g. ["deb", "osx", "msi", "appimage", "dmg"].
 By default we bundle everything your target supports (osx/dmg on mac, deb/appimage on linux, msi on windows).` }, { property: "identifier", type: "string", description: `A string that uniquely identifies your application, in reverse-DNS form (for example, "com.example.appname" or "io.github.username.project").
-For OS X and iOS, this is used as the bundle's CFBundleIdentifier value; for Windows, this is hashed to create an application GUID.` }, { property: "icon", type: "string[]", description: `A list of (relative to src-tauri) icon paths to use for your application bundle.` }, { property: "resources", type: "string[]", description: `A list of files or directories which will be copied to the resources section of the bundle.
-Globs are supported.` }, { property: "externalBin", type: "string[]", description: `A list of—either absolute or relative—paths to binaries to embed with your application.
+For OS X and iOS, this is used as the bundle's CFBundleIdentifier value; for Windows, this is hashed to create an application GUID.` }, { property: "icon", optional: true, type: "string[]", description: `A list of (relative to src-tauri) icon paths to use for your application bundle.` }, { property: "resources", optional: true, type: "string[]", description: `A list of files or directories which will be copied to the resources section of the bundle.
+Globs are supported.` }, { property: "externalBin", optional: true, type: "string[]", description: `A list of—either absolute or relative—paths to binaries to embed with your application.
       <div class="alert alert--info" role="alert" style="margin-top: 10px;">
         Note that Tauri will look for system-specific binaries following the pattern "binary-name{-target-triple}{.system-extension}". <br/>
         E.g. you typed "my-binary":